RevenueCat/docs/docs/tools/experiments-v1/experiments-overview-v1.md

 ## How does it work?

-After configuring the two Offerings you want and adding them to an Experiment, RevenueCat will randomly assign users to a cohort where they will only see one of the two Offerings.
+After configuring the Offerings you want and adding them to an Experiment, RevenueCat will randomly assign users to a test variant.
+Then, as long as your app is fetching the `current` Offering from the RevenueCat SDK, that value will be updated to reflect the correct Offering for the variant the customer is enrolled in.
 Everything is done server-side, so no changes to your app are required if you're already displaying the `current` Offering for a given customer in your app!

 If you need help making your paywall more dynamic, see [Displaying Products](/getting-started/displaying-products).
 The [Swift sample app](https://github.com/RevenueCat/purchases-ios/tree/main/Examples) has an example of a [dynamic paywall](https://github.com/RevenueCat/purchases-ios/blob/main/Examples/MagicWeather/MagicWeather/Sources/Controllers/PaywallViewController.swift) that is Experiments-ready.
 Dynamic paywall examples in other languages can be found within our other [sample apps](https://www.revenuecat.com/docs/sample-apps) as well.